Nick689/CustomPOS/Readme.md

 ##Usage
 Login:
- - Only one user is declared in default database: <root>    Pasword is managed by MySQL directly
+ - Only one user is declared in default database: <root>    Password is managed by MySQL directly

 Special item:
- -  *DIV* is the reference for miscelaneous item, it has editable name
+ -  *DIV* is the reference for miscellaneous item, it has editable name
- -  '  Single quote at begning of the name indicate a comment
+ -  '  Single quote at beginning of the name indicate a comment

 ##[License](/License.md)
-CustomPOS is pubished under GNU GPLv2
+CustomPOS is published under GNU GPLv2
 * You can copy and distribute this code as it is.
 * You can copy and modify this code for personal use.
 * If you distribute a program using a modified version of this code you have to publish your code under the same GPL license.